Truth 8: “Everybody Plays The Fool: An Ode To The One That Got Away“

 Well I wouldn’t date you either, she pauses.
 Or you.
 She looks at Lilly.
 You two would be all clingy and shit.

-Cause she’s human, Lilly says, defending you as she gets up.
+Cause she’s human, Lilly says.

 People bitch about everything, Kenzie mutters.
 That’s all we do in here is bitch about shit we can’t change.

 Eat your food, you say, watching her try to sneak almonds into her binder.

 She makes a face.
 I can’t stand snacks.

 She rolls her eyes.
 Maybe I’ll lose weight and get kicked out, she pauses.
 Then I could go back to LA.

 Like you’d make it there, you say.
 Look at you, all shaky and shit.